News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 “Let’s make a bank of vibes and give them to Liberal voters,” Freeland said.

-Atlantic MP Joanne Thompson said that since she was the only one in the room who represented a district that included Liberal voters, she would have to handle that.
+Atlantic MP Joanne Thompson said that, since she was the only one in the room representing a district that included Liberal voters under 80, she would have to handle that.
 The next time she returned home, she said she could visit the senior homes in St. John’s.

 When one of the young blonde servers tried to pull the dessert tray off the table in front of the podium, Freeland resisted.